Documentation Index

 $storedData = \EnneoSDK\Setting::get('udfStorage');

-First, necessary data is defined in the storage object for user-defined functions:
+First, required data is set in the storage object for user-defined functions:

 {